chrisarcand/chrisarcand.github.io/_posts/2013-09-02-what-happened-to-the-minnesota-orchestra.md

 ---
   layout: post
-  title: "\"What happened to the orchestra?\""
+  title: "'What happened to the orchestra?'"
-  tags: ["narrative", "minnesotaorchestra"]
+  tags: [Misc]
 ---

 "What happened to the orchestra?"